 Mountain crafts are still at the heart of things.
 The Great Smoky Arts & Crafts Community is an eight-mile auto loop that showcases dozens and dozens of craft shops and studios, most of which are occupied by artisans who carry on the craft traditions of yesteryear, including basket making, wood working, pottery and broom making.
 Those in search of mountain treasures and other vacation memorabilia will also find ample shopping opportunities along the city’s downtown Parkway.

 Gatlinburg is also known for its outdoor activity, particularly the high-altitude kind found at Ober Gatlinburg Ski Resort on Mt.
 Harrison.
-Popular activities include snow skiing, snowboarding and ice skating in winter (you can actually ice skate year ‘round), the alpine slide, go-cart tracks and waterslides in summer.
+Popular activities include snow skiing, snowboarding and ice skating in winter (you can actually ice skate year ‘round at their indoor ice skating rink), the alpine slide, go-cart tracks and water slides in summer.
 Golfers also know Gatlinburg has a reputation for its many fine championship courses and golf resorts.

-Downtown Gatlinburg is loaded with family-friendly activities, too.
-There’s the towering Space Needle, Sweet Fanny Adams Theatre, a multitude of unique museums and amusement centers as well as a whole family of Ripley’s Entertainment attractions, including Ripley’s Aquarium of the Smokies.
+Downtown is full of Gatlinburg attractions, too.
+There’s plenty of putt-putt courses, distilleries for the adults with free tastings, The Village Shops, several mountain coasters, zip lines, the towering Space Needle, Sweet Fanny Adams Theatre, a multitude of unique specialty museums and amusement centers as well as a whole family of Ripley’s Entertainment attractions, including Ripley’s Aquarium of the Smokies.

 When planning your vacation make sure and book one of our Cabins in Gatlinburg Tennessee.
-You need to know that Heartland Cabin Rentals has a large inventory of Gatlinburg Cabin Rentals ranging from 1 Bedroom up to 5 bedroom Cabins to accommodate up to 18 people.
-We have properties located in a wide variety of locations in and we also have Cabins in Gatlinburg Tennessee.
-Depending on what your specific interests are, we’re likely to have a cabin site that will suit your needs perfectly.
+Heartland Cabin Rentals in Gatlinburg has a large inventory of Gatlinburg Cabin Rentals (as well as Pigeon Forge cabin rentals) ranging from 1 bedroom up to 5 bedroom cabins to accommodate your family or group.
+We have properties located in Wears Valley, Sevierville, Pigeon Forge and we have cabins in Gatlinburg, Tennessee.
+Depending on what your specific interests are, we’re likely to have a Gatlinburg cabin rental that will be perfect for your family.